BoD/CountdownWidget/README.md

 - Star Wars Episode VII
 - Star Wars: Rogue One
 - Star Wars Episode VIII
+- Star Wars: Han Solo
+- (not a movie?) the next US presidential inaugurations

 An Android Wear notification is also included (if enabled, it will be sent to the watch every day at 8am).